psu13/mutable-hakyll/posts/need-to-know.md

 edges of the system that you should have really stayed away from anyway (see also:
 [typeglobs](https://en.wikipedia.org/wiki/Perl_language_structure#Typeglob_values)).

 I think using most computer systems like this is a rational way to go about your life.
-For example, `perl` is a great tool if you happen to need the thing that it does well.
-But if you don't I would not blame you even a little bit if you know nothing about it.
-It's just a tool.
-It has no feelings.

 Unless you have some sort of unhealthy and uncontrollable intellectual curiosity about the things computers do computers are not really fun things to learn about, and you should minimize the amount of time in your life you spend learning to interact with them.
 God